 While there's no such thing as a truly hypoallergenic canine, poodles might come closer than any other dog.
 That's the reason "doodles," or other breeds crossed with poodles, are so common.
 Of course, not all poodle crosses are doodles.
-Some are poos or oodles -- cockapoo, Shihpoos, Yorkiepoos and schnoodles, among others.
-The goal is creating a hybrid dog with a nonshedding, poodle-type coat.
+Some are poos or oodles — cockapoo, Shihpoos, Yorkiepoos, and schnoodles, among others.
+The goal is creating a hybrid dog with a non-shedding, poodle-type coat.

-Labradoodle and Goldendoodle
+Labradoodle and goldendoodle

-Two of the best-known "doodle" dogs feature crosses with two of the country's favorite breeds, based on American Kennel Club registrations.
+Two of the best-known types of doodle dogs feature crosses with two of the country's favorite breeds.
 The cross with the Labrador or golden retriever usually involves a standard poodle, although a breeder can cross a miniature or toy to create a smaller Labradoodle or goldendoodle.
-The result should be friendly, smart, easily trained dogs -- characteristics of all three breeds.
+Although you can never determine for certain the characteristics of a hybrid, the result will likely be friendly, smart, and easily trained dogs — characteristics of all three breeds.

-Just as poodles come in three different sizes -- toy, miniature and standard -- so do schnauzers.
-In their case, it's giant, standard and miniature; the American Kennel Club considers them three different breeds.
+Just as poodles come in three different sizes — toy, miniature, and standard — so do schnauzers.
+In the case of the schnauzer, it's giant, standard, and miniature; the American Kennel Club considers the giant, standard, and miniature schnauzer three different breeds.
 While the majority of schnoodles are miniature or standard schnauzers crossed with toy or miniature poodles, a large cross is created by mating the standard poodle and the giant schnauzer.

 Name the breed, and someone has crossed a poodle with it.
-Large size crosses include the Irishdoodle, Irish setter and poodle; the Great Pyredoodle, the Great Pyrenees and poodle; and the Saint Berdoodle -- yes, a poodle and a Saint Bernard.
+Large size crosses include the Irishdoodle, Irish setter and poodle; the Great Pyredoodle, the Great Pyrenees and poodle; and the Saint Berdoodle — yes, a poodle and a Saint Bernard.
 Medium sized poodle crosses include the springerdoodle, poodle and English springer spaniel; the Eskapoo, poodle and American Eskimo; and the sheltiepoo, a poodle and sheltie blend.